clckwrkbdgr/pixed/README.md

 Color input mode
 ----------------
-Mode which allows to change current color for TrueColor images or change current color of palette.
+This allows to change current color value.
-After pressing '#' key that sign will be displayed to the right of the current color view.
+After pressing '#' key this symbol will be displayed to the right of the current color view.
 It acts like a prompt: one can enter color value like #fff, #ff00ff etc.
 Editing finished when either Enter or Esc keys are pressed.
 In latter case, color input is cancelled.
+If entered value is '-', color is considered to be fully transparent ("None" color).
-Entered color will be immediately set for TrueColor images as current color, and for paletted ones it will replace current color of palette, resulting in immediate replacing that color everywhere on the image.
+Entered color will replace current color of palette, resulting in immediate repainting that color everywhere on the image.